 Any inquiries for escrow purposes should be referred to our Pierce County Customer Billing Services group at 253-798-4020.

-I have a piece of property that is in the Kapowsin Water District boundary.
+I have property that is in the Kapowsin Water District boundary.
 Can I still connect?

-At this time, the answer is no. The Washington State Department of Health evaluates water systems and assigns a category.
-The Kapowsin system is currently in the blue category meaning it is substantially in compliance but does not meet the standards in some areas. the County is working to get the system back into compliance.
+At this time, the answer is no. The Washington State Department of Health evaluates water systems and assigns a permit category.
+The Kapowsin system is currently in the blue permit category – meaning it is substantially in compliance, but does not meet the standards in some areas.
+The County is working to get the system back into compliance.
 You can read more about this regulation by clicking here.

 What is receivership?

 The secretary of health or a local health officer can petition the court to place a failing public water system in receivership.
 The petition names a candidates(s) who agrees to assume operation of the water system.
 The Department of Health (DOH) recommends the court grant the receiver full authority to act in the best interests of the water system customers.
 This includes reporting recommendations for the system’s future operation to the court.
-The court appoints the county where the water system is located if no other entity is willing, capable or able, and the county cannot refuse to act as receiver.
+The court appoints the county where the water system is located if no other entity is willing, capable or able to act as receiver.

 The receiver can’t be held personally liable for any good faith, reasonable effort to assume and operate the system in compliance of court order.
-The receiver is authorized to collect reasonable charges on the water system customers to recover costs for improvements necessary for public health and safety.
+The receiver is authorized to collect reasonable charges on the water system customers to recover costs for maintenance, operations and improvements necessary for public health and safety.